 Any department or school that collects, uses, or otherwise processes personal information about people while they are in the EU may be impacted by the GDPR.
 Please consult NYU’s GDPR Data Protection Officer to discuss how GDPR may affect your operations.

-- NYU has named Peter Christensen as its Data Protection Officer (DPO).
+- NYU has named Tani Raiford as its Data Protection Officer (DPO).

 - NYU has created a GDPR Steering Committee and a Core Team that are leading NYU’s review and implementation work.
 The Core Team will provide guidance to process owners, departments, and other stakeholders across the University on implementation.